lixinghe1999/lixinghe.github.io/index.md

 ## Introduction
 Hello, my name is Lixing He, an undergraduate student from UESTC major in Automation.
-I study at UC Berkeley as visiting student now.
-My advisor is Prof. Shijia Pan from UC Merced currently.
+I studied at UC Berkeley as exchange student in Spring 2020 and worked with Prof.Shijia Pan from UC Merced.
+Now I am collaborating with Prof. Jun Han from National University of Singapore.

 ## Research interest
-My previous research interest includes signal processing and optimization modelling.
-I am particularly interested in the application of Cyber-physical system, where I can apply my model in real-world.
+My research interest includes signal processing and optimization modelling, and their applications on Cyber-physical system and Security.

 ## Experience
 1. Visit student of National University of Singapore(Singapore), 2018